- 1 Benefits of noni

 Antiinfective effects of noni

-The noni fruit has been very important in natural medicine cultures for its bactericidal, antiviral and antiparasitic properties.
+The noni fruit has been very important for its bactericidal, antiviral and antiparasitic properties.

 Current scientific studies confirm this tradition, noni extract being effective to treat tuberculosis (Mycobacterium tuberculosis) and other infectious bacteria such as Pseudomonas aeruginosa, Proteus morgaii, Staphylococcus aureus, Baciillis subtilis, Salmonella and Shigella.
 The components that provide this therapy are L-asperuloside and alizarin, an anthraquinone type present in great abundance in the roots of this shrub.

 Furthermore, the researcher Duncan recently discovered that scopoletin, other compound of this fruit inhibits the activity of the bacterium Escherichia coli.